IremYoldas/LLM-Driven-AV-Pedestrian-Bias/README.md

-# LLM-Driven Autonomous Vehicles Inherit Human Driver Biases in Pedestrian Yielding: Results and Implications From A New Benchmark
+# LLM-Driven Autonomous Vehicles Can Inherit Human Driver Biases in Pedestrian Yielding: Results and Implications From A New Benchmark
 Irem Yoldas, Jie Zhang, Odinaldo Rodrigues,  Martim Brandao

 <p align="center">